orimanabu/libvirt_utils/README.md

 Additionally, if you get the copied VM image to work for serial console (with "virsh console"), use "--serial-console" option.

-* Tested Hypervisor: RHEL6 KVM
-* Tested Guest OS: RHEL 6.3, Ubuntu 12.04

 Notes:

 If you use RHEL6 KVM and Ubuntu VM, first copy augeas_lenses/interfaces.aug to /usr/share/augeas/lenses/dist/.
+Augeas_lenses/interfaces.aug is a libaugeas lense file for /etc/network/interfaces of Ubuntu.
-This script uses libguestfs and libaugeas to manipulate several /etc files, but libaugeas in RHEL6 is too old to play with /etc/network/interfaces for Ubuntu.
+Kvm_image_adjuster.py uses libguestfs and libaugeas to manipulate several /etc files, but libaugeas in RHEL6 is too old to play with /etc/network/interfaces for Ubuntu.

+Tested Environments:
+* Hypervisors: RHEL6 KVM
+* Guest OSes: RHEL 6.3, Ubuntu 12.04

+Prerequisites:
+* Packages: python-libguestfs